-- When a student has been absent (unexcused) a total of five (5) days in a school year, the principal or his/her designee, as a matter of concern, shall contact the parent. - When a student has been absent (unexcused) a total of fifteen (15) days in a school year, the principal or his/her designee will send the first legal notice. - When a student has been absent (unexcused) a total of twenty-five (25) days in a school year, the principal or his/her designee will send the second legal notice, the Administrator completes a "Truancy Affidavit," and will refer student to truancy advocate.
+- When a student has been absent (unexcused) a total of five (5) days in a school year, the principal or his/her designee shall mail a Letter of Notice and contact the parent/guardian to set up a conference. - When a student has been absent (unexcused) a total of ten (10) days in a school year, the principal or his/her designee shall mail a Letter of Notice to the parent/guardian.
+At this point, all future absences must be documented with a doctor's note or other appropriate documentation within two days of the child's return to school. - When a student has been absent (unexcused) a total of fifteen (15) days in a school year, the principal or his/her designee will send the First Legal Notice to the parent/guardian. - When a student has been absent (unexcused) a total of twenty (20) days in a school year, the principal or his/her designee will send the Final Legal Notice to the parent/guardian.
+The administrator will complete a Truancy Affidavit and refer student to the truancy advocate.
+In addition, a report will be made to the Department of Child Services for students in grades k-8.